PX4/PX4-user_guide/en/flight_modes/README.md

     deadzone) the multirotor will hold position.
 Yaw controls yaw rate as in MANUAL mode.
 Throttle controls climb/descent rate as in ALTCTL mode.

-    **WARNING**: Prior to Landing in PosCTL Mode be sure that Landing is correctly detected.
-At first Landing in this mode, be ready to switch to Stabilized in order to be able to disarm.
-If Landing is correctly detected, Motors will spin down after touch down and then disarm shortly.
+  > **WARNING** Prior to Landing in *Position mode* be sure that landing is
+  > correctly detected.
+When first Landing in this mode, be ready to switch
+  > to *Stabilized mode* in order to be able to disarm.
+If landing is correctly
+  > detected, motors will spin down after touch down and then disarm shortly after.
-    If Motors keep spinning at higher RPM or start spinning up, 1.
-Switch to Stabilized Mode and 2.
-Disarm.
-Be aware that the Vehicle may Tip-Over on the Ground due to GPS drift.
+  > If the motors keep spinning at higher RPM or start spinning up, first switch
+  > to *Stabilized Mode*, and then disarm.
+Be aware that the Vehicle may tip over
+  > on the Ground due to GPS drift.

 ## Auto modes {#auto-modes}